sensel/morph-docs/docs/morph.md

 The Piano Overlay sends MIDI data on Channel 1 from the Morph to your device so you can play software synths and samplers.
 By default, the Piano Overlay sends notes on MIDI channel 1 and the default octave starts at note 60 (C3<sup>[1](#piano-fn1)</sup>).
 You can transpose up and down two octaves with the arrow keys.
 Additionally, you can create vibrato by moving your fingers side-to-side, bending the note.

 The play, stop, and record buttons send MIDI Machine Control (MMC) commands to enable those features.
 Some software products, such as Ableton Live, do not recognize MMC, so they will seem to not work in those cases.
+You may want to remap these to a MIDI CC or note, or use the Control Scripts for [Bitwig](http://guide.sensel.com/morph_software/#bitwig-studio-control-surface) or [Ableton Live](http://guide.sensel.com/morph_software/#ableton-live-control-surface).

 Since there is no standard MMC message for "loop," the loop button sends a MIDI note, allowing you to use software MIDI latch (or learn) to use it to control the Loop function in your software.

 <a name="piano-fn1">1</a> - MIDI notes conventionally start at note number 0, named C-2.
 This is not a standard, as this convention has been broken many times, but most music software today tends to call MIDI note 60 C3.

 ### Drums
 ![Sensel Morph Drum Overlay callouts](img/overlay_color_drums_callouts.jpg)

 The Drum Overlay sends notes on MIDI Channel 10.
 The Default notes start at 36 (C3).
 The arrow keys transpose all notes up or down 16 semitones to better work with many software drum machines, which work in banks of 16 notes.

 The play, stop, and record buttons send MIDI Machine Control (MMC) commands to enable those features.
 Some software products, such as Ableton Live, do not recognize MMC, so they will seem to not work in those cases.
+You may want to remap these to a MIDI CC or note, or use the Control Scripts for [Bitwig](http://guide.sensel.com/morph_software/#bitwig-studio-control-surface) or [Ableton Live](http://guide.sensel.com/morph_software/#ableton-live-control-surface).

 ### Music Production
 ![Sensel Morph Music Production Overlay callouts](img/overlay_color_producer_callouts.jpg)

 The 16 Pad grid sends on MIDI Channel 2, the controls send on MIDI Channel 2, the "piano keys" send on MIDI Channel 3.

 The play, stop, and record buttons send MIDI Machine Control (MMC) commands to enable those features.
 Some software products, such as Ableton Live, do not recognize MMC, so they will seem to not work in those cases.
+You may want to remap these to a MIDI CC or note, or use the Control Scripts for [Bitwig](http://guide.sensel.com/morph_software/#bitwig-studio-control-surface) or [Ableton Live](http://guide.sensel.com/morph_software/#ableton-live-control-surface).

 ### Buchla Thunder
 ![Sensel Morph Buchla Thunder Overlay callouts](img/overlay_color_thunder_callouts.jpg)

 The Buchla Thunder overlay is made in conjunction with synthesizer company Buchla U.S.A.
 Based on Don Buchla's Thunder MIDI controller, the Buchla Thunder Overlay provides an ergonomic interface for playing and controlling hardware and software synthesizers.
 It is an ideal interface for using MIDI Polyphonic Expression (MPE), as it is designed for slides, glides, and pressure.

 There are nine (9) presets of different settings.
 Hold the top "programmer's bar" in combination with the 1-9 keys to change presets.
 By default, presets 1-4 provide different scales using MPE, presets 6-9 use standard MIDI on channel 1, and preset 5 provides several MIDI CC messages to create sliders and momentary buttons.
 Use the SenselApp to program different controls for the different sets.

 The large, bottom hexagonal controls are used as XYZ MIDI controllers, sending MIDI CC commands from horizontal, vertical, and pressure actions.
 These are wonderful for sound design and exploration.

 #### MIDI Mapping XYZ Controls
 If you need to use a software MIDI learn function, it can often be difficult for the software to choose from the three messages send when you touch the controls.
 You can use the SenselApp to disable two of the dimensions when learning one.
 For example, set the CCs for X and Y to "none", then "Send Map to Morph."
 Then press the control when your software is in MIDI learn mode: